Revisiting joint decoding based multi-talker speech recognition with DNN acoustic model: Multi-talker speech recognition

 Conventional multi-talker approaches such as PIT-ASR decode each speaker~$k$ separately as $\hat{\w}^k = \argmax p(\y|\w^k) p(\w^k)$~\cite{kolbek2017, QIAN20181}.
 This rule can be obtained by assuming conditional independence of the state sequences of the speakers given the observation, i.e. $p(\w^a,\w^b|\y) = p(\w^a|\y)p(\w^b|\y)$.
 However, this is a strong assumption that may not be valid in practice.
-We propose instead to consider the dependencies hoping that they provide better modeling.
+We propose instead to consider the dependencies that should eventually lead to better modeling.

 In this paper, we focus on DNN-HMM hybrid systems, where a DNN predicts senone states posteriors and HMM is used to model state transitions.
 In the following, we briefly review the conventional scheme for PIT-ASR with separate decoding and then introduce our proposed joint decoding with factorial DNN-HMM.